ART & MARKETING director

 As an artist, photographer, environmentalist, and activist, I strongly believe that art is perhaps the most important tool in creating change, advocacy and inspiring action.
-Acknowledging my own agency, I strive to deconstruct and challenge stereotypes and barriers.

 Lately, my work and interests revolve around sustainability and slowing down processes.
 Slow journalism, minimal design and conscious photography are a few of my focuses, all while breaking the cycle of destructive consumerism, such as fast fashion.
 There is strength and beauty in slowing down, asking questions and being deliberate about what you create and put out into the world.